kyma-incubator/examples/personservice/README.md

 * Cluster: `kubectl apply -f mongo-kubernetes-cluster2.yaml -n personservice`
 * Minikube: `kubectl apply -f mongo-kubernetes-local2.yaml -n personservice`

 Make sure the new pod is created (otherwise delete the old pod, Kubernetes will recreate one).
+To check whether your changes are active, issue the following command until you again have **exactly** 1 Pod of `personservice-*-*` in status running:
+`kubectl get pods -n personservice`

-### Manual Pairing with Kym
+### Manual Pairing with Kyma
 This sub chapter describes how to manually issue the necessary requests and handle the certificates.
 This will allow you to fully understand the steps of how applications register to Kyma.
 At the end of this section we will manually upload the JKS to our "manual" endpoint.

-1. Click on `Connect Application` and **open the link in the popup box in another browser tab**
+1. Click on `Connect Application` and **open the link in the popup box in another browser tab**.
 ![Connect Remote Environment Screenshot](images/applicationpairing.png)

 2. Copy the `csrUrl` address and make sure to save the `infoUrl` somewhere.
 We will need it for the REST request in the last step.